The History of the Redbreast Revival

-You all know Redbreast 12 Year Old.
-It’s the signature bottling of one of the world’s most beloved brands and a ridiculously reliable drop that’s been around since a relaunch in 1991.
-For the last three decades it has always represented insanely good value for money (not many whiskeys are this good at under £45) and has been an awards show darling thanks to the distinctive qualities of the Redbreast sherry style.
-Its success has led to the creation of a wider core range as well as regular additions of limited editions that tend to sell out fast.
+You all know this whiskey.
+It’s the signature bottling of one of the world’s most beloved brands.
+A ridiculously reliable drop that’s been around since a relaunch in 1991.
+For the last three decades, it has represented insanely good value for money and is an awards show darling.
+The distinctive qualities of the Redbreast sherry style led to the creation of a wider core range as well as regular additions of limited editions.
+They tend to sell out fast.

-But how did Irish Distillers get the rebirth of Redbreast so right?
-Midleton blender, Dave McCabe, who has worked his way from the Midleton visitors centre to becoming master blender, Billy Leighton’s apprentice, joins us to shine some light on the story of Redbreast as we continue our regular set of features looking at bottlings that have become staples in back bars and drinks cabinets across the world.
+But how did Irish Distillers get the rebirth of Redbreast right?
+Midleton master blender, Dave McCabe, explains.
+He has worked his way from the Midleton visitors centre to studying under the great Billy Leighton.

 Today’s focus in the classic bottling series is Redbreast 12 Year Old